muhazAhmed/dataBase-website/README.md

 # dataBase-website

-Here i have created a website using HTML, CSS, NodeJS, Express and MongoDB.
+Here i have created a website using hbs, CSS, NodeJS, Express and MongoDB.

 1) Created a SignIn/SignUp page
 2) Designed the page